Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

-\textbf{Quantum supercriticality in realistic materials.} The Ising magnet {\cno} has an FM interaction $J\simeq 28.8$~K, with a QCP at $B_x^c \simeq 5.25$~T \cite{coldea2010,kinross2014,liang2015,amelin2020,morris2021,xu2022}.
-In Fig.~\ref{fig4}\textbf{a}, we calculate the universal scaling in {\cno} and demonstrate that even a small longitudinal field, can induce significant temperature variations extending into the deeply sub-Kelvin regime. {Remarkably, starting from an initial temperature 1.8~K, \cno~cools to 280~mK under a minimal change of longitudinal field, while from 1.3~K, it achieves an ultralow temperature 52~mK, as shown in Fig.~\ref{fig4}\textbf{a}.} {The pronounced sensitivity to longitudinal magnetic fields facilitates the implementation of a field-tilting protocol to probe quantum supercritical phenomena and characterize their universal scaling properties.}
+\textbf{Quantum supercriticality in realistic materials.} The Ising magnet {\cno} has an FM interaction $J\simeq 28.8$~K, with a QCP at the critical transverse field of $B_x^c \simeq 5.25$~T~\cite{coldea2010, kinross2014, liang2015, amelin2020, morris2021, xu2022}.
+In Fig.~\ref{fig4}\textbf{a}, we calculate the universal scaling in {\cno} and demonstrate that even a small longitudinal field can induce significant temperature variations extending into the deeply sub-Kelvin regime.
+Remarkably, starting from an initial temperature 1.8~K, \cno~cools to 280~mK under a very small change of longitudinal field, while from 1.3~K, it achieves an ultralow temperature 52~mK, as shown in Fig.~\ref{fig4}\textbf{a}.
+The pronounced sensitivity to longitudinal magnetic fields facilitates the implementation of a field-tilting protocol to probe quantum supercritical phenomena, characterize their scaling properties, and observe the universal cooling effect.

-By slightly tilting the magnetic fields, as shown in the inset of Fig.~\ref{fig4}\textbf{a}, a small longitudinal field is introduced, while keeping the transverse component largely unchanged. {To be specific, a samll field-tilting angle (approximately $2^\circ$) maintains the transverse field at $g \simeq 5.25$~T near the QCP, while the longitudinal component $h \simeq 0.15$~T induces a pronounced quantum supercritical cooling effect in \cno.} This field-tilting cooling approach is experimentally viable, as demonstrated by recent studies of 3D Ising magnet LiREF$_4$~\cite{Xie2021Giant,Wendl2022Mesoscale,Liu2023Ultralow}.
-While large entropy changes are achieved with ultralow field variation in those studies, {the underlying quantum supercriticality and its universal scaling laws --- key insights revealed in our current study --- still needs to be investigated in experiments.}
+To be specific, by slightly tilting the magnetic fields, as shown in the inset of Fig.~\ref{fig4}\textbf{a}, a small longitudinal field is introduced, while keeping the transverse component largely unchanged.
+A small field-tilting angle (approximately $2^\circ$) maintains the transverse field at $g \simeq 5.25$~T near the QCP, while the longitudinal component $h \simeq 0.15$~T induces a pronounced quantum supercritical cooling effect in \cno.
+This field-tilting cooling approach is experimentally viable, as demonstrated by recent studies of 3D Ising magnet LiREF$_4$~\cite{Xie2021Giant,Wendl2022Mesoscale,Liu2023Ultralow}.
+While large entropy changes are observed in those studies with ultralow field variation, the quantum supercriticality and universal magnetocaloric scaling predicted in the current study still need to be investigated in experiments.